 The slate are cambered to ensure a tight surface bond against wind and rain.
 This process also provides the ultimate protection against UV rays, hail and fire.

-Image right - Inspire pewter grey slate roof on a on an old sandstone home in Orange, NSW.
+Image above left - Pewter Grey slate on the roof of a home in Dulwich Hill, Sydney and right - Inspire Pewter Grey slate roof on a on an old sandstone home in Orange, NSW.

 Make an enquiry